justinleetyler/justinleetyler.github.io/log.md

 Reading Log
 ====

 2022-04.
+D.  07 Ringworld / Larry Niven.
+813. A group of adventurers find that civilization has collapsed on Ringworld.

+2022-04.
 B.  06 The House in the Cerulean Sea / T.J.
 Klune.
 813. Linus Baker, an orphanage caseworker, finds love while investigating Marsyas orphanage.

 2022-03.
 D.  05 Mars / Ben Bova.
 813. Read on North Conway trip, and at home.
 A science fiction book about the first human exploration of Mars.
 The crew gets sic with scurvy.